sashamakarenko/fixpp/readme.md

 * `-i` prefix to use in include statements (ex: `#include <prefix/Field.h>`)
 * `-n` namespace to use
 * `-p` pretty printers destination dir
+* `--clean-fields` remove from Fields.def fields not referred to from Messages.def and Groups.def

 It will create the following tree:
 ```